Vickysug/interactive-game/README.md

 # interactive-game

-## This is a working project to create a  humorous  animated action/adventure game about the singer Mika, including his refugee experience and places he's lived.
+## This is a work in progress project to create a  humorous  animated action/adventure game about the singer Mika, including his refugee experience and places he's lived.

 It is to target age 18 - 25 year olds.
 The player will comlplete challenges such as those that refugees face to highlight Mikas plight, travels and career.